LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 - Has an **outward** part of the postcode 'LA1', and an **inward** part '1HY'
 - Has a postcode **area** 'LA', **district** 'LA1', **sector** 'LA1 1' and **unit** of 'LA1 1HY'

-An individual postcode unit could have just one resident - which means something like a list of library member postcodes contains personally identifiable information (PII).
-It's possible to be less specific, such as by using postcode area, but they have a wide variation in population size, and can span across multiple communities - less useful for analysis.
+An individual postcode unit could have just one resident - which means that something like a list of library member postcodes contains personally identifiable information (PII).
+It's possible to be less specific, such as by using postcode area, but those have a wide variation in population size, and can span across multiple communities - less useful for analysis.

 To use postcodes we need to convert them to more useful areas - 'geographies' - which will give us more information about the people living in that area.
 For example, you may want to analyse how many library members there are per age group, and see whether it matches the breakdown in your local authority.
 That could be done for the library service as a whole, but it would provide limited insight.
 It is between small local communities that you will see wide differences in the age of the resident population, not in the overall authority.

-With smaller geographies you could find examples like a community with a high percentage of elderly residents with very few of them using the library service, compared to other areas.
+With smaller geographies it's possible to find more detailed examples.
+There may generally be high levels of library usage among elderly people, but then you find a community with a high percentage of elderly residents and very few of them using the library service.
 This would be hard to discover in wider statistics, as they become submerged by bigger numbers.
 We need to analyse at the level of individual communities in order to assess and tackle reduced library usage.

 The Office for National Statistics (ONS) publish Lower Super Output Areas (LSOAs) - geographic areas used for statistics.
 Unlike postcodes, these are uniform in terms of population (around 1,500 people).
-As well as regularly publishing population counts by age, statistics like the [English indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) give us deprivation measures across aspects such as income, employment, health, crime, income, education and skills.
+As well as regularly publishing population counts by age, statistics like the [English indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) give us deprivation measures for these areas, across aspects such as income, employment, health, crime, income, education and skills.

 These deprivation measures are combined and the LSOAs ranked, in order to produce a single 'index of multiple deprivation' (IMD) measure.
-That means that if we can report on library membership by LSOA we have a useful measure of need amongst different groups of members.
+If we can report on library membership by LSOA we have a useful measure of need amongst different groups of members.

 It can be hard to get our heads around these ranks of deprivation, as there are so many small areas, and they don't have very friendly names.
 For example, I live in area **E01032047** which is ranked **26259** out of **32844** for deprivation.
-It's not exactly a phrase that communicates a compelling story is it?
+It's not exactly a sentence that communicates a compelling story is it?

 To make things easier, the ranks are split into deciles, and areas assigned a deprivation measure on a 1-10 scale.
 A decile of 1 means an area is within the 10% most deprived in England.
 Decile 10 would be an area of low deprivation (within the 10% least deprived.)